 MK-7 has never been consumed in high doses in human history, unless you lived in eastern Japan and eat Natto.
 Japanese consume 230 mcg of MK-7 per day due to Natto consumption.
 No other culture consumes that much MK-7.
-So a dose of 100 mcg seems more than adequate.
-It is after all, the fourth most abundant/important K2 in the body.
+So, a dose of 100 mcg seems more than adequate.
+It is, after all, the fourth most abundant/important K2 in the body.

-Some Japanese studies have used 45,000 mcg (45 mg) daily dosage without major side effects.
+Some Japanese studies have used 45,000 mcg (45 mg) of MK-4 daily dosage without major side effects.
 45,000 mcg per day is an extreme dose without basis in human diet.
 45,000 mcg is about 50X what you might be able to get from eating K2-rich foods.
 Anything higher than 1000 mcg per day is well outside your body’s operating parameters.
 Supplements based on these Japanese pharmaceutical protocols should be taken with caution.

 16,000 postmenopausal Dutch women averaged 29 mcg of K2 per day.
 Americans probably get far less than that.

 Products worth considering

 Thorne Vitamin K2 Liquid (MK-4).
 This may be a bit pricey upfront, but it is a liquid MK-4 and each drop contains 1000 mcg of MK-4.
 One bottle may last you a year.
 Their dosage is based on Japanese osteoporosis studies and is extreme.
 I think a drop or two drop a day is about all you’d ever need.
 This is what I gave my kids when they were too young to swallow pills or eat solid foods.